AziMilki/SQL-Project_Spotify-Data-Analysis/README.md

       ![Performance Graph](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_graphical%20view%201.png)

 This optimization shows how indexing can drastically reduce query time, improving the overall performance of our database operations in the Spotify project.
 ---

-## Technology Stack
-- **Database**: PostgreSQL
-- **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
-- **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

-## How to Run the Project
-1. Install PostgreSQL and pgAdmin (if not already installed).
-2. Set up the database schema and tables using the provided normalization structure.
-3. Insert the sample data into the respective tables.
-4. Execute SQL queries to solve the listed problems.
-5. Explore query optimization techniques for large datasets.

----

 ## Next Steps